 Segments are one of Strava's coolest features.
-They are member-created and edited portions of road or trail where athletes can compete for time.
+They are portions of road or trail created by members where athletes can compare times.

 - See Optimizing Segment Creation for what kind of segments work the best, and which don't.

 - You can use segments to compare your own times or to compare with other user's times who have also completed the segment.
-Segments are a great way to see who is in your area and to link to the type of routes other users are riding or running.
+Segments are a great way to keep track of your performance progress and see how your training compares to others.

 - To learn how to customize your segment viewing preferences on your activities, see Hide/Unhide Segments.